 “Not only is it the last show of the tour”

-Today marks the 40th anniversary of David Bowie’s final Ziggy and The Spiders show at Hammersmith Odeon on July 3rd, 1973.
+As you’ve no doubt noticed, today marks the 45th anniversary of David Bowie’s final Ziggy and The Spiders show, which took place at Hammersmith Odeon on July 3rd, 1973.

-And that’s around the time exactly 40 years ago that a largely stunned and generally bewildered throng were making their way home, having witnessed Ziggy’s final show to a paying audience, complete with a farewell speech that many weren't sure if they had heard correctly.
+On this very evening forty five years ago, a stunned and somewhat bewildered audience left the venue having witnessed Ziggy’s final show to a paying audience*, complete with a farewell speech that many weren't sure if they had heard correctly.

-Of course, the WE of “the last show that we’ll ever do...” referred to Ziggy Stardust and The Spiders From Mars collectively, as Bowie himself was back on the road in North America less than a year later with Diamond Dogs.
+Of course, the “we” of “the last show that we’ll ever do...” referred to Ziggy Stardust and The Spiders From Mars collectively, as Bowie himself was back on the road in North America less than a year later with The Year Of The Diamond Dogs tour.

-Nevertheless, that farewell speech followed by one of the more emotional performances of Rock ‘n’ Roll Suicide is now the stuff of legend, and we’re going to be commemorating that most theatrical of rock ’n’ roll moments with a new contest in the next couple of days.
+Nevertheless, that farewell speech followed by one of the more emotional performances of Rock ‘n’ Roll Suicide is now the stuff of legend.
+Check out both here.